vladmirfox/pokeemerald-expansion/README.md

 ## VSCode and Extensions

 It is recommended to use VSCode to edit and add new files to our decomp, as well as Git.
-This will create a link between your own and the remote directory, which will let you push your changes for everyone to see using the Git tab on your VSCode.
-It will also let you pull changes that others have made, keeping us all up to date on development.

 - [**VSCode**](https://code.visualstudio.com/) - An open source IDE for editing in multiple languages.
 - [**Git**](https://git-scm.com/downloads) - An engine for syncing your directory with ours.